uaf/uaf/src/pyuaf/doc/api_pyuaf_util.rst

             Set the status to the given status code (and optionally add a message).

-            :param statusCode: The new UAF status code (as defined by :class:`pyuaf.util.statuscodes`).
+            :param statusCode: The new UAF status code (as defined by :mod:`pyuaf.util.statuscodes`).
             :type  statusCode: ``int``
             :param message: The optional message.
             :type  message: ``str``